code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

   var PASSWORD="admin"
   var TOKEN="your Cesium token (see Cesium installation instructions)"

-For details on setting up a RabbitMQ event broker, please see the :doc:`../../operators_guide/modules/localBroker.rst`.
+For details on setting up a local RabbitMQ broker, refer to the :ref:`localBroker` guide.

 Executing FireSat+
 ~~~~~~~~~~~~~~~~~~